-More People Are Suffering From Weight-Related Health Problems Than Ever Before
+More People Are Suffering from Weight-Related Health Problems Than Ever Before

 Additionally, the study authors determined that global obesity has doubled since 1980 in over 70 countries, while continuing to increase substantially in the other nations included in the study.

-“Excess body weight is one of the most challenging public-health problems of our time, affecting nearly one in every three people,” lead study author Dr. Ashkan Afshin said in a statement.
-The study notes that the findings highlight the need for interventions worldwide to help combat the disease burden of excess body weight, and Dr. Afshin added that the team of scientists plans to monitor the progress of countries in combating obesity over the next ten years to help develop strategies to combat the problem.
+“Excess body weight is one of the most challenging public health problems of our time, affecting nearly one in every three people,” lead study author Dr. Ashkan Afshin said in a statement.
+The study notes that the findings highlight the need for interventions worldwide to help combat the disease burden of excess body weight, and Dr. Afshin added that the team of scientists plans to monitor the progress of countries in combating obesity over the next 10 years to help develop strategies to combat the problem.